How to join OpenAIRE

-To join OpenAIRE a limited metadata set is required from funders in simple file formats (e.g.: .csv, .xlsx, .tsv, etc.) formalised via an Agreement for Data Exchange.
+To join OpenAIRE a limited metadata set is required from funders in simple file formats (e.g.: .csv, .xlsx, .tsv, etc.) formalised via a Memorandum of Understanding.
 No personal or private details are required.

 * Budget information support the realisation of monitoring services for the institutions.